 The Constitutional Court ruled in favour of Gauteng education MEC Panyaza Lesufi, saying that the MEC would be responsible for determining the feeder zones of all schools in the province.

 The MEC was ordered by the court to determine the zones within 12 months, but was then granted an 18-month extension.
+On Thursday Lesufi announced that all schools in the province would now have a feeder zone of a 30km radius, instead of just 5km.

 Remedial schools and institutions dedicated to sport or the performing arts don’t have to comply with this regulation.